U.K. Athletics, Track Stars In Contract Dispute; Nike, Adidas Deals Could Conflict

-UK Athletics has been accused of "bulldozing" Olympic and Paralympic athletes into signing a central contract "that would blunt their individual commercial appeal and place them in breach of existing endorsement deals," according to Ashling O'Connor of the LONDON TIMES.
-Agents "acting for some of the biggest names in British track and field," including Gold Medalists Mo Farah and Jessica Ennis, have expressed concerns that the "performance athlete agreement" for '13-'17 severely limits their clients' freedom to capitalize on their success at the 2012 London Games.
-Rising stars including Katerina Johnson-Thompson, Perri Shakes-Drayton and Andy Pozzi "have been advised not to sign the contract because it constitutes a restraint of trade."
-One leading agent said, "I cannot see any athlete signing it in its present form."
-Others accused UKA "of employing strong-arm tactics by insisting that athletes who failed to sign the four-year contract before the end of this week would be withdrawn from forthcoming warm-weather training camps."
-The row comes amid a change of sponsorship strategy by UKA, "which is pursuing a multi-brand approach" after the termination of its £50M ($75M) five-year sponsorship deal with Aviva.
-The main issue is that UKA's new sponsors are unknown, "so it is not clear whether they will conflict with present or future personal endorsement deals."
-One agent said, "They're asking athletes to sign something blind" (LONDON TIMES, 3/27).
+U.K. Athletics has been "accused of 'bulldozing' Olympic and Paralympic athletes into signing a central contract that would blunt their individual commercial appeal and place them in breach of existing endorsement deals," according to Ashling O'Connor of the LONDON TIMES.
+Agents acting for some of the "biggest names in British track and field," including distance runner Mo Farah and heptathlete Jessica Ennis, have "expressed concerns that the 'performance athlete agreement' for 2013-17 severely limits their clients’ freedom to capitalise on their success" at the London Games.
+Rising stars have been "advised not to sign the contract because it constitutes a restraint of trade."
+A source said, "I cannot see any athlete signing it in its present form."
+The conflict comes "amid a change of sponsorship strategy" by U.K. Athletics, which is "pursuing a multi-brand approach after the termination" of its $75.5M (all figures U.S.), five-year sponsorship deal with Aviva.
+A $1.5M per year deal with McCain Foods, which "funded the grass roots, also comes to an end this year."
+A "key concern" about the contract is the "potential conflict for athletes with Nike kit deals," as U.K. Athletics is sponsored by adidas (LONDON TIMES, 3/27).